Definition of Motto

 Once again this argument was unanswerable.
 Certainly, the animals did not want Jones back; if the holding of debates on Sunday mornings was liable to bring him back, then the debates must stop.
 Boxer, who had now had time to think things over, voiced the general feeling by saying:”If Comrade Napoleon says it, it must be right.”
 And from then on he adopted the maxim, “Napoleon is always right,” in addition to his private motto of “I will work harder.

 This passage occurs in Animal Farm of George Orwell.
-The old horse, Boxer, sees that the new farm demands work, he creates new slogans for him such as “Napoleon is always right” and creates his own motto that “I will work harder.”
-It is a very good example of a motto that George Orwell creates for the animals.
+As Boxer, the elderly horse, perceives the increased workload on the new farm, he takes the initiative to devise slogans such as “Napoleon is always right” and develops a personal motto of “I will work harder.”

 Example #3